tomasvn/til/03-09-2019/NOTES.md

 - reuse stateful logic between components
 - we can extract stateful logic from component
 - `useState` hook
-  - `useState` returns a pair: _currentState_ and _function_ that lets me update it, we use array descru
+  - `useState` returns a pair: _currentState_ and _function_ that lets me update it, we use array destructuring
   - it **doesn't merge old state with new state** oppose to `class` based approach
   - only argument for `useState` is initialState, the **initialState argument is only used during first render**